 Policy Document Policy Intent/Objective Implications and Policy Conformity Migratory Birds Convention Act Protect most species of migratory birds and their nests and eggs anywhere they are found in Canada.
 Vegetation removal should be completed between mid-August and mid - April of any given year.
 Biologist to screen for nest for any proposed vegetation removal outside of this period.
 Endangered Species Act Species and the habitat of species designated as Endangered or Threatened are afforded legal protection.
-Further studies are proposed to be conducted to ensure that SAR birds are not present within or directly adjacent to the subject property.
+Studies confirm that SAR are not present within or directly adjacent to the subject property.
 Provincial Policy Statement Direction to regional and local municipalities regarding planning policies for the protection and management of natural heritage features.
 No development or site alteration is proposed within defined natural heritage features.
-Potential presence/absence of SWH will be confirmed through additional field surveys.
+As the valleyland limits are currently within developed areas, engineered limits are addressed in the project Flood Hazard Assessment (Greck, 2022).
 Growth Plan Directs growth and the development to ensure economic prosperity, environmental protection and community support.
 The Subject Property is within the City's Settlement Area; the Growth Plan's natural feature protection buffer do not apply.
 Region of Peel Official Plan Core Areas: Development is generally prohibited within Core Areas.
 No develop is proposed within Core Areas.
 City of Mississauga Official Plan The City's Green System is comprised of the NHS, Urban Forest, Natural Hazard Lands, and Parks and Open Spaces.
 Buffers are determined on a site-specific basis as part of the EIS.
 A 5-10 m buffer to the portion of the natural feature north and east of the subject property is proposed to be enhanced with native plantings following the completion of nearby grading works.
+A minimum of 10 m is provided to the CUT treed area (regardless of significance), and >15 m separates the subject property from the Mimico Creek channel.
+As the valleyland limits are currently within developed areas, the engineered flood limits proposed for the project will provide greater flood controls than the existing conditions.
+This conforms to Policy 6.3.26 of the Official Plan, wherein development and site alteration can be considered for measures related to flood and/or erosion control.
+The erosion control and slope stability requirements of policies 6.3.47 and 6.3.48

+Policy Document Policy Intent/Objective Implications and Policy Conformity the project Flood Hazard Assessment (Greck, 2022).
 O. Reg.
-166/06 TRCA regulates activities in natural and hazardous areas The subject is partially within the TRCA regulated area.
+166/06 TRCA regulates activities in natural and hazardous areas The subject property is partially within the TRCA regulated area.
 A permit will be required.
 Living City Policies TRCA permit review practices and technical guidelines.
-Relevant policies and regulations are discussed and addressed, including Valley and Stream Corridors (to be addressed by Greck and Associates), and the general application of the Natural Systems policies such as the protection of the nearby woodland vegetation community and the implementation of a 5-10 m buffer with edge management plantings following grading works.
+Relevant LCP policies and regulations are discussed and addressed, including Valley and Stream Corridors (addressed in Greck (2022)), and the general application of the Natural Systems policies such as the protection of the nearby woodland vegetation community and the implementation of a 5-10 m buffer with edge management plantings following grading works, with 10 m adjacent to treed areas.
+More than 15 m separates the subject property from the Mimico Creek channel (warmwater system).